suryakala1508/campaign-events/BUGS.md

 ---

-## Bug3:Daily Delivered count used local time
+## Bug3 - Daily Delivered count used local time

 **What:** Some delivered events were counted under the wrong date.
 An extra 2026-08-08 date was appearing.